 The Company considers cash equivalents to be highly liquid investments with maturities of three months or less from the date of purchase.
 Cash equivalents consist of investments in a money market fund.
-The Company's cash and cash equivalents are carried at the fair value based on quoted market prices.
+The Company's cash and cash equivalents are carried at fair value.